vjtrom/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/vjtrom/MechaCar_Statistical_Analysis/blob/main/images/One-Sample_T-test.jpg)

-**briefly summarize your interpretation and findings for the t-test results.
+**Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.**
 - Based on the t test that compares PSI across all manufacturing lots, the alternative hypothesis is true because the mean of the lots is not equal to the population mean of 1498.78.

+## Study Design: MechaCar vs Competition

+**Write a short description of a statistical study that can quantify how the MechaCar performs against the competition**

+- Consumers might be interested in the MechaCar's performance against the competition in several areas, including cost, fuel efficiency, horse power, maintenance cost, and safety ratings.
+- One statistical study would be to look at fuel efficiency, maintenance costs and purchase price of the vehicle and compare that to competitors.
+Estimating all of these costs and aggregating them into a metric called "Overall Costs" can help consumers make educated decisions across the compenents that make up the costs of owning and operating a vehicle.
+- In order to determine whether the "Overall Costs" of the MechaCar is better than it's competitors, you could use a combination of t-tests which would tell us if the mean "Overall Costs" are statistically and significantly better.
+You could also use multiple regression to predict whether the Overall Costs would be better depending upon changes in any one of the independent variables.